June 19th, 2022 - By Patrick T. McBriarty

 Additionally, I realized the lingering “long-Covid” I had whined about the last half of 2021 was bull shit.
 Oh, I had indeed had long-Covid, but the mix of steroids, prescriptions (including Ivermectin), and supplements initiated in February of 2021 had relieved the chronic fatigue, brain fog, extreme sensitivity to activity, and general malaise by May or June 2021.
 Beyond that point my struggle physically and mentally was a manifestation of the resulting prolonged anxiety, fear, frustration, and depression.

-In early November 2021, I reconnected with a holistic health practice I had used in the past for sports massages and in 2016 to begin re-balancing my body chemistry, but I failed to go beyond initial testing and several treatments.
-Conventional medicine will treat life-threatening conditions and many illnesses but is not in the business of encouraging let alone truly understanding complete wellness or natural good health.
+In early November 2021, I reconnected with a holistic health practice I had used in the past for sports massages.
+Back in 2016 I begin a program to re-balance my body chemistry, but I failed to go beyond several treatments and initial testing.
+At this point it was clear, conventional medicine will treat life-threatening conditions and many illnesses but is not in the business of encouraging let alone truly understanding complete wellness or natural good health.
 Case in point, Illinois Masonic quickly diagnosed my low sodium and addressed it.
-However, from a holistic perspective that event was merely a huge red flag symptomatic of the bigger picture.
+However, from a holistic perspective that event was a huge red flag symptomatic of the bigger picture.
 Mentally, physically, and spiritually I was way out-of-whack.
-Neither the hospital stay nor multiple visits to my Primary Care Physician (PCP), despite good well meaning people, could identify nor suggest a solution to my ongoing struggle to feel right again.
+The hospital had nothing to say.
+And neither the hospital stay nor multiple visits to my Primary Care Physician (PCP), despite good, well meaning people, could identify nor suggest a solution to my ongoing struggle, low energy and desire to feel right again.
 Guiding me (or anyone) onto a path to full and natural health is not part of their system, interest, nor business model.

 As evidence of just how messed up my body was below are the test results from January 2022 revealing only 3 of 16 essential minerals in the normal range.
 It is little wonder I struggled to feel good.
 Almost every measure showed I did not have enough of the minerals my body needed or an excess of minerals it already had.
 This hair analysis initiated by Back to Natural Health offered a means and measurable path for improvement.